 The need to connect and socialize is fulfilled when meeting people.
 In fact, communication through a screen alienates human contact.

 The best Startup investment can come from word of mouth.
 That’s why most startups that haven’t built an online presence do so by spreading the word in the traditional way.
 That is, through in-person networking strategies.
 Be sure to be the one they network with.

-How can you practice in-person networking?
+How can you practice in-person professional networking?

 Startup hunting can take the form of competitions, summits, meetups, and conferences.

 Attending industry-specific events will allow you to meet startups with similar interests.
 Moreover, it will make a more decisive impact than just sending a mail or scheduling an online chat.
 This means you are in a better position to make an informed decision regarding which startups to invest in.

-#2 Startup aggregators
+2. Startup online aggregators

 What are aggregators?

-Aggregators are a smart way to improve efficiency and save time navigating the web analyzing information.
-Consider this – would you rather cruise your way through pages and pages of Google pages to find the perfect office chair or would you rather leave the job to Amazon’s filters?
+Online Aggregators are a smart way to improve efficiency and save time navigating the web analyzing information.
+Consider this - would you rather cruise your way through pages and pages of Google pages to find the perfect office chair or would you rather leave the job to Amazon’s filters?

 In the era of digitization and automatization, we are submerged by information.
 Business wise, we simply don’t have the skills nor the time to filter through the masses of knowledge on the web.
 It’s overwhelming and incredibly time-consuming.

-The providers become partners, or they can be collected by the aggregating firm.
+The providers become partners, or they can be collected by the online aggregating firm.
 Best of all, the providers continue to be the owners of their product/service.
 The whole situation is a win-win.
 The aggregator assures leads for the partners which in turn makes sure to provide a quality product/service for the customers.

 Why are aggregators useful in finding startups?